How to Catch a Porcupine with a Live Trap

 Trap Trigger

 Using the proper bait will increase your chances of catching a porcupine.
-Porcupines love salt and fruit, so apples with salt on them will be a perfect porcupine attractant.
+Porcupines love salt and fruit, so apples with salt on them are a perfect attractant.
 The bait should be placed near the back of the trap.
-This ensures that the porcupine will need to step on the trigger plate in order to reach the food.
+This ensures the porcupine must step on the trigger plate to reach the food.

 You will then set your trap by pushing on the door lock and lifting the door plate.
 Keep the door plate lifted while pulling the trigger arm forward to set it.
 You will know when it is set when the trigger arm's hook catches the door.